spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/01.9-monitoring/10-deploy-monitor-stack.md

   </WarningBox>

 41. Create a Canonical Name (CNAME) record for each of the following services and add the load balancer hostname to the CNAME's record value.
-Use the table below to identify what domain to map each load balancer hostname.
+Use the table below to identify which mapping to use between the domain and each load balancer hostname.

   | Service | Domain| CNAME Value Example |
   |---|---|---|